Time and again there has been a debate about whether boys and girls learn differently. We add a dimension to the debate with this article

-Boys are better at Math, girls are too emotional – all of us have grown up with the burden of such assumptions, never really wondering how much of truth there is in such beliefs.
+Boys are better at Math while girls are too emotional - all of us have grown up with the burden of such assumptions, never really wondering how much true they really are.
 Genes and hormones do make boys and girls different, but does that also mean that boys and girls learn differently?

-Boys’ brains are about 8% larger than girls and finish growing about 1-2 years later during puberty.
-However, boys’ bodies are also larger from birth onwards, and girls’ earlier brain maturation matches their earlier entry into puberty.
-Other differences have been found between adult men and women’s brains, but none have been verified in children – so the differences cropping up later are not innate differences, but more due to what they have learnt.
+A. Boys' brains are about 8% larger than girls and finish growing about 1-2 years later during puberty.
+However, boys' bodies are also larger from birth onwards, and girls' earlier brain maturation matches their earlier entry into puberty.
+Other differences have been found between adult men and women's brains, but none have been verified in children.
+So the differences cropping up later are not innate differences, but more due to what they have learnt.

-There is no difference in gross motor milestones—sitting up, standing, walking, or running.
+There is no difference in gross motor milestones such as sitting up, standing, walking, or running.
 Boys and girls achieve all these at the same average age.
 Girls perform better on reading and writing tests, while boys do better on spatial skill tests (but not general Math), beginning in elementary school.
-The academic gaps, which are seen around the world, reflect a mixture of nature and nurture, but can be minimized in excellent schools with strong attention to early literacy and spatial skills, and a rejection of gender stereotypes.
+The academic gaps, which are seen around the world, reflect a mixture of nature and nurture but can be minimized in excellent schools with strong attention to early literacy and spatial skills, and a rejection of gender stereotypes.

-Many parents have said that when trying to raise their children, when they show a car/toy soldier and a doll, their daughters always reach out for the doll.
+Q. Many parents have said that when trying to raise their children when they show a car/toy soldier and a doll, their daughters always reach out for the doll.
 What does that really tell us?

-It is both, but since the important things we do with our brains—school work, hobbies, social interactions, sports, paid employment—are all largely learnt, we can conclude that the sex differences in these abilities are also largely learnt.
+A. It is both, but since the important things we do with our brains such as school work, hobbies, social interactions, sports, paid employment are all largely learnt, we can conclude that the sex differences in these abilities are also largely learnt.
 As we have seen over the past 40 years, girls really CAN do everything boys can do.
 The same is true in reverse, but boys in most cultures are rarely given the opportunity to be artists, nurturers, or dancers.

 In fact, I argue that parents should lean the other way, deliberately cross-training our daughters to get dirty and take risks, and our sons to talk about their feelings, read, write and nurture pets and younger children.
 The earlier children get to exercise non-traditional skills, the better they will be for life.